Joe Jamieson is the Deputy Registrar of the Ontario College of Teachers.

 Most recently, Joe led our Reference Group in providing support for the congregation and staff.
 Joe is also a member of the Finance Committee.

-Bentley Springer is a seasoned IT professional, leading teams providing IT services for large national organizations for almost two decades.
-He is currently the Manager of IT Support Services for CARA Operations.
+Bentley Springer is a seasoned IT professional and certified PMP, leading teams providing IT services, and managing projects for large national organizations for two decades.
+He is currently a technology Project Manager for Compass Group.

-Passionate about community capacity building, Bentley has served as a leader in the black community for the past 18 years.
-He was founder and President of Black Habits from 1998-2008, and performed leadership roles for the Lions Circle from 2005-2016, including President and Chair.
+Passionate about community capacity building, Bentley has also served as a leader in the black community for the past 2 decades.
+He was founder and President of Black Habits from 1998-2008, and performed leadership roles for the Lions Circle from 2005-2016, including President for 6 years and the Inaugural Board Chair for 3 years.
 Bentley is also a trained mediator, and leverages these skills in a volunteer capacity.

 Bentley first attended MCC Toronto in February 2012.
 Five months later, he and his partner, Denise, became members and dedicated MCC volunteers, and were proudly married by Rev. Dr. Brent Hawkes, C.M. in July 2013.
-In 2016, Bentley was elected to the MCC Toronto board and also participated in the Reference Group.
+In 2016, Bentley was elected to the MCC Toronto board and has participated in various committees, including the hiring of our current Senior Pastor and the hiring of our upcoming Music Director, and is a proud father of twin boys.

 Cheryl Smith, CPA, CA is a partner at Monte-Lisi & Smith, Chartered Accountants (“ML&S”).
 Cheryl graduated from Queen’s University with a Bachelor of Science, Honours, before earning her MBA at the University of Toronto.
 Cheryl provides responsive, value-driven, services to assist owner-managed businesses and not-for-profit organizations with their audit, accounting, tax and advisory needs.